 Probably in the long run it is more politically defensible as well.
 And it gives future decision making bodies some ammunition if they want to act contrary to public opinion in denying or affirming a particular land development proposal.

-This document doesn't have to be the length
+This document does not have to be the length

 of a Ph.D. dissertation; a few pages may record the end result of your